Want Your Asking Price? CLEAN!

 When selling a car, most people would make necessary repairs and clean it inside and out to get the most money possible.
 Think the same way when trying to increase your home’s value.
 A clean house sells for A LOT more money.

 In Las Vegas, Home Depot store parking lots have day laborers each morning, or a company like Manpower may be an option.
 If you cannot provide the elbow grease for a few thousand dollars of profit, hire a person or two for $15-$20/hr.
 Hiring a GOOD cleaning service may be an option for you (ask me for a referral).

 - The first thing a buyer sees is your front yard.
 Pick it up.
 Trim bushes and dead leaves, vacuum or blow debris from rocks and sweep the porch, driveway, and sidewalk.
 Hose off the garage doors.
 Add flowers.

 - Wash your porch and coach lights.
 Make sure the light bulbs work.
 Wash your front door, screen door, and threshold.
-If the door needs paint, get a quart of fresh paint and paint it!
+Get a quart of fresh paint and paint it if the door needs paint!

 - Possible buyers stand at the door while their Realtor unlocks it, and they look around.
 Stand there yourself, look around, and make sure to look up.
 Eliminate all dirt and cobwebs.

 - Wash your windows and screens.
 People look in and out of the windows while they’re viewing your home.
 They will think you maintain the home well if the windows are washed.